 Khao Phanom Bencha national park

-If after the islands and beaches you want dense jungle, this is a good suggestion!
-The park encompasses the Khao Phanom Bencha mountain which peaks at 1 meters.
-Its main attraction is the Huai To waterfall (also spelled Huay Toh waterfall), a waterfall composed of no less than 11 levels!
-The largest waterfall is a jump of 70 m.
+If after the islands and beaches you're craving dense jungle, here's a great suggestion!
+The park encompasses Khao Phanom Bencha mountain , which rises to 1,397 meters.
+Its main attraction is the Huai To waterfall (also spelled Huay Toh waterfall), a cascade with no fewer than 11 tiers!
+The largest drop plunges 70 meters.

 Accessible via a 500 m trail from the car park, which continues to a viewpoint 750 m from the start.
 For those in a hurry, there is also the smaller Huai Sa Kae waterfall 300 m from the visitor center.